OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 The following are the core requirements for the Digital Map (note that some of them are supported by default by {{!RFC8345}}):

-1. Basic model with network, node, link, interface entity types
+1. Basic model with network, node, link, and interface entity types

-2. Layered Digital Map, from physical network (ideally optical, layer 2, layer 3) up to customer service and intent
+2. Layered Digital Map, from physical network (ideally optical, layer 2, layer 3) up to customer service and intent views

-3. Open and programmable Digital Map.
-This includes "Read" to understand the view of the network.
-It also includes "Write", not for the ability to directly change the Digital Map Data (ex: changing the network or service parameters), but for offline simulations, also known as what-if scenarios.
-Doing what-if analysis requires the ability to take snapshots and to switch easily between them.
-Because we have to distinguish between a change on the Digital Map for future simulation and a change that reflects the current reality of the network.
+3. Open and programmable Digital Map: This includes "read" operations to retrieve the view of the network.
+It also includes "write" operations, not for the ability to directly change the Digital Map data (e.g., changing the network or service parameters), but for offline simulations, also known as what-if scenarios.
+Running a "what-if" analysis requires the ability to take snapshots and to switch easily between them.
+Note that there is a need to distinguish between a change on the Digital Map for future simulation and a change that reflects the current reality of the network.

-4. Standard based Digital Map Models and APIs, for multi-vendor support.
-Digital Map must provide the standard APIs that provide for Read / Write and queries.
-This API must also provide the capability to retrieve the links to external data / models.
+4. Standard based Digital Map Models and APIs, for multi-vendor support:  Digital Map must provide the standard APIs that provide for read/write and queries.
+These APIs must also provide the capability to retrieve the links to external data/models.

 5. Digital Map models and APIs must be common over different network domains (campus, core, data center, etc.)